 If you want to fill your open shelves with your complete ceramic dish collection, use wall anchors to provide the most robust base possible.
 Then, arrange your pieces in underside stacks, with the largest pottery on the lowest shelf and stacks of eight or fewer pieces when doing the House Cleaning.

-The House Cleaning experts in San Diego stated that open kitchen shelves are a great way to open up your kitchen while adding extra convenient storage capacity, making it a popular choice in kitchen decor.
+The House Cleaning experts in San Diego stated that open kitchen shelving are a great way to open up your kitchen while adding extra convenient storage capacity, making it a popular choice in kitchen decor.
 Selecting open shelves over locked cupboards makes it more challenging to hide dishes and other goods out of reach in House Cleaning.